millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

         = V (\frac{1}{m}  \Sigma^T \Sigma) V^T
         = PDP^{-1}

-This shows that :math:`V = P` or in other words, :math:`\bar{X}` and :math:`C` have the same eigenvectors.
+This clearly shows that :math:`V = P`\.
-This means all you need to do is compute the SVD of the centered matrix :math:`X` and then project :math:`X` onto whichever eigenvectors you choose as your basis.
+This means all you need to do is compute the SVD of the centered matrix :math:`X` to obtain the eigenvectors and then project :math:`X` onto whichever eigenvectors you choose as your basis.

 Let's do an example with relevant data.
 We will use the NASA Star-Type Dataset which contains 240 stars and 4 features for each star; temperature, luminosity, radius, and absolute magnitude.
-So if we center the data over the columns and obtain :math:`\bar{X}` we can then get the SVD and get :math:`V`.
+So if we center each column of the data and obtain :math:`\bar{X}` we can then get the SVD and get :math:`V`.
 Because we have 4 features :math:`V` will be a :math:`4 \times 4` matrix.
-So if we want to project our data :math:`X` onto a 2-D space, all we have to do is take it, truncate  to the first 2 columns, and multiply :math:`X` by it.
+So if we want to project our data :math:`X` onto a 2-D space, all we have to do is take it, truncate  to the first 2 columns, and multiply it by :math:`X`\.

 .. math::